 This is essential research for prospective equipment and software suppliers to these operator and broadcast companies.
 This includes Set top and encoder manufacturers, DRM and security specialists, billing providers, CDN suppliers, handset makers, chip designers, sellers of advertising analytic services; OTT systems integrators, software developers.
 This is useful information for any supplier of Consumer Electronics devices, component vendors; Pay TV operators, broadcasters, all types of network operators, telcos, cablecos, broadband carriers, satellite and OTT operators themselves.
 The work may be of help to strategy formulators, buyers, consultants, financial analysts and any company with an interest in the OTT content delivery and services world.

-The currently available profiles (as of February 2017) include: Altice USA, Astro Malaysia, AT&T, Bell (Canada), Bouygues, BT, Canal Plus (France), Canal Digital (Norway), Charter Communications, Claro Brasil, Cogeco, Com Hem, Comcast, Cyfrowy Polsat, Deutsche Telekom, DirecTV, Dish, DishTV India, DNA OY, Foxtel (Australia), Get AS (Norway), Kabel Deutschland, KDDI Japan, Korea Telecom Olleh TV, KPN, Liberty Global Europe, M7 Deutschland, Magine, Magyar Telekom, Maxdome, Mediacom US, Mediaset, MTNL (India), NOS Portugal, Nova, NTT Docomo, Oi Play (Brazil), Orange (France), Orange (Poland), Orange (Spain), PCCW, Portugal Telecom (Meo), PT First Media Indonesia, Rogers, Shaw (Canada), SFR, SK Telecom, Sky Deutschland, Sky Italia, Slovak Telekom, Smart (Philippines), Softbank, Sprint, Swisscom, Tata Sky India, TDC (Denmark), Tele Columbus, Telecom Italia, Telefonica (Spain), Telefonica Brasil, Telekom Romania, Telenet Belgium, Telia (Estonia), Telia (Sweden), Telkom Indonesia, Telmex, Truevisions Thailand, TWC, Unitymedia, UPC Austria, UPC Cablecom, UPC Czech Rep. + Slovakia, UPC Hungary, UPC Poland, UPC Romania, Verizon, Viasat (Sweden), Videocon d2h, Virgin Ireland, Virgin Media, Vodafone Portugal, Vodafone Spain, XL Axiata Indonesia, Ziggo
+The currently available profiles (as of February 2017) include: Altice USA, Astro Malaysia, AT&T, Bell (Canada), Bouygues, BT, Canal Plus (France), Canal Digital (Norway), Charter Communications, Claro Brasil, Cogeco, Com Hem, Comcast, Cyfrowy Polsat, Deutsche Telekom, DirecTV, Dish, DishTV India, DNA OY, Foxtel (Australia), Get AS (Norway), Kabel Deutschland, KDDI Japan, Korea Telecom Olleh TV, KPN, Liberty Global Europe, M7 Deutschland, Magine, Magyar Telekom, Maxdome, Mediacom US, Mediaset, MTNL (India), NC+ NOS Portugal, Nova, NTT Docomo, Oi Play (Brazil), Orange (France), Orange (Poland), Orange (Spain), PCCW, Portugal Telecom (Meo), PT First Media Indonesia, Rogers, Shaw (Canada), SFR, SK Telecom, Sky Deutschland, Sky Italia, Slovak Telekom, Smart (Philippines), Softbank, Sprint, Swisscom, Tata Sky India, TDC (Denmark), Tele Columbus, Telecom Italia, Telefonica (Spain), Telefonica Brasil, Telekom Romania, Telenet Belgium, Telia (Estonia), Telia (Sweden), Telkom Indonesia, Telmex, Truevisions Thailand, TWC, Unitymedia, UPC Austria, UPC Cablecom, UPC Czech Rep. + Slovakia, UPC Hungary, UPC Poland, UPC Romania, Verizon, Viasat (Sweden), Videocon d2h, Virgin Ireland, Virgin Media, Vodafone Portugal, Vodafone Spain, XL Axiata Indonesia, Ziggo

 Report profiles are being added and updated all the time.
 If you don’t see an operator you require please contact us to check its inclusion.